filiph/unsure/README.md

   formula parser so it's more helpful?
 In particular, I'd like it to give more helpful feedback to the user.
 * Can you help me automate test coverage reporting?
+* Can you help me make the command line executable more stable?
 * Can you help me make the [Unsure Calculator site][webapp] into a true Progressive Web App?
 * Can you help me put the range (`~`) notation into more calculators out there?